Last updated on October 24th, 2023

 Play in a Tarot Garden near Capalbio Inspired by Gaudi’s Parco Guell in Barcelona

 [Tarot Garden] – Niki Saint Phalle’s incredible sculpture park (Tarot Garden in English, Giardino dei Tarocchi in Italian) is a guaranteed hit for kids!
 The gigantic, colorful sculptures represent the 22 trump cards of the Tarot and they’re covered in mirrors and Venetian glass – amazing!
 The artist spent over 20 years building the Tarot Garden and even lived inside one of the sculptures (The Empress) while working on the project.
 Adults will enjoy wandering the grounds, and kids will LOVE it, because they can touch the sculptures, climb on them, and explore them to their hearts’ content!
-With free entrance to kids 6 and under, it’s an inexpensive outing for a family with small children.
-After visiting the Tarot Garden, head ten minutes inland to the nearby village of Capalbio to look for another of Saint Phalle’s sculptures (and a glass of local wine for mamma and papa!).
-Or, drive ten minutes in the other direction to play at the Ultima Spiaggia beach.
+With free entrance to little kids, it’s an inexpensive outing for a family with small children.
+After visiting the Tarot Garden, head ten minutes inland to the nearby village of Capalbio to look for another of Saint Phalle’s sculptures (and a glass of local wine for mamma and papà!).
+Or, drive to the sea and play at a gorgeous Maremma beach.